Wind4Greg/BBS-LinkedData/README.md

 Note that they also say:

-> The indices corresponding to the statements for the verificationMethod and proofPurpose as apart of the data integrity proof MUST always be present.
+> The indices corresponding to the statements for the `verificationMethod` and `proofPurpose` as apart of the data integrity proof MUST always be present.

-Hmm in all previous cases the VC *proof config/options* has been hashed separate from the other VC content then the combined hash has been signed.
-Also what is the relationship between the VC and the VP proofs?
-In the VC Data Model V2 they have a section on [ZKPs](https://www.w3.org/TR/vc-data-model-2.0/#zero-knowledge-proofs) and show including some of the original proof with the VC in the presentation.
-Hence it seems like we should break up the *proof config/options* into separate quads too.

 **Issue**: Need to make it easy for issuer to specify the `requiredRevealStatements`.
 Can we use the "Framing" procedure, see [FrameCheck.js](FrameCheck.js) to get the indices the issuer wants to require to be revealed?
-Trying this...
+Demonstrated this in the signing code.
 Should more constraints be put on this field?
 Sorted, no out of bound indices?

 **Simplification**: In the verifiable presentation (VP) we include the VC with part of its proof subject to selective disclosure.
 Could we handle the VC with included proof options as a single entity for producing quads to feed to BBS rather than having separate unsigned document and "proof options"?
-This would simplify processing, i.e., finding selective disclosure indexes and reassembly of selectively disclosed VC (from VC and options quads).
+This could simplify processing, i.e., finding selective disclosure indexes and reassembly of selectively disclosed VC (from VC and options quads).

 **Extension**: The specification has the concept of "required revealed statements".
 For a complicated VC it seems like statements could be "misrepresented", i.e., by taking them out of context (in a general sense not the "@context" of JSON-LD).
 Might we want to indicate that certain statements (quads) must be either not disclosed or disclosed only along with other statements.
-This could just be some simple relations amongst statement indexes and could be quite compact.
+This could just be some simple relations amongst statement indexes and could be quite compact, e.g., lists of lists.

 ## Signing Algorithm

+### Revised Signing Algorithm

+Features: no "double" hashing of messages;

+1. Unsigned document ==> canonize to quads ==> separate to list ==> UTF-8 encode to bytes ==> array of document byte messages.
+These will be the messages given to BBS and processed by [map message to scalar as hash](https://identity.foundation/bbs-signature/draft-irtf-cfrg-bbs-signatures.html#section-4.3.1).
+2. Proof options ==> canonize ==> separate to list ==> UTF-8 encode to bytes ==> array of option byte messages. **Note**: proof options cannot contain `proofValue` or `requiredRevealStatements` since they haven't been computed yet.
+3. Concatenate option list with document list to get the list of BBS messages
+4. Furnish sufficient info to *issuer* to enable them to set the `requiredRevealStatements`.
+Tried using a JSON-LD framing procedure for this.
+Do this across both document and options.
+5. We protect the `requireRevealStatements` via the BBS `header`.
+We currently create a small JSON-LD document with just this information, canonize, convert to byte array and use this as the BBS `header`.
+6. Run BBS's "message to scalar" function on the byte messages from step 3.
+7. BBS preliminaries: make sure there are enough generators for the number of "messages".
+8. BBS sign

 ### Messages